-Monica is the world wide editor and driving force of The Yum List.
+Monica is the worldwide editor and driving force of The Yum List.
 Growing up in countryside Australia, surrounded by farmers and a family who grew much of their own food, she feels as though she has an appreciation of where her food comes from and a taste for ‘real’ food.
 Some of her favourite things to do as a child were to pick peaches from her neighbour’s trees and go yabbying (fishing for crayfish).
 Shunning overly processed products that come in plastic and cardboard, she prefers local farmer’s markets and will buy directly from the source and organic whenever she can.
 Attempts at growing her own food on her apartment balcony have had mixed results.
 But she’s not giving up.
-With Degrees and Masters in Education she sees that the path to a happier, harmonious society is through knowledge and awareness.
+With Degrees and Masters in Education, she sees that the path to a happier, harmonious society is through knowledge and awareness.
 One of her goals for The Yum List is to help educate and ‘grow the good.’

 Eighteen years as an expat and 22 years of world travel have given her taste buds a worldly cultivation.
 She loves the freshness of Thai and Vietnamese food, the rustic preparation and use of local seasonal ingredients in Italian, the care and technique that goes into French cuisine, the inventiveness of modern Australian menus and the connection of foods to geography in Latin America.
 While personally choosing to eat foods that are healthy for herself and for the environment she will try anything within reason (no endangered animals).
 She has a weakness for desserts, cheese, bread, high-end alcohol and has been known to enjoy a good wine paired dinner and champagne brunch or three.

 Caning Jaramillo (alias hubby) is the support and carnivorous taste buds of The Yum List.
 His chief role is charming and entertaining fellow dinner guests and hosts with occasional chauffeuring, bag handling and “staying out of the shot” duties thrown in.
 Caning’s family used to own a supermarket in Caracas, Venezuela so he spent much of his childhood surrounded by products and tasting food and beverages for possible supply to the community.
 His passion for food and travel encouraged him to study Tourism alongside Business Administration as a young adult.
-He has travelled around the world for more than 17 years looking for new flavors and experiences.
+He has travelled around the world for more than 17 years looking for new flavours and experiences.
 Being a man of all trades he has had careers in Education, Oil and Gas and Banking.
-Sailing, flying and sports are his extra curricular passions.
+Sailing, flying and sports are his extracurricular passions.
 He is a sensational salsa dancer – music runs through his Latino blood – and his comfort foods are those with a South American and Spanish influence.
 Recent cuisines tickling his taste buds are those from Japan and France and innovative foods using science to bring the dining experience to an unexpected level.
-While eating out excites him, he is just as happy staying in savouring a home cooked meal with friends and sipping on a well aged whisky or rum.
+While eating out excites him, he is just as happy staying in savouring a home cooked meal with friends and sipping on a well-aged whisky or rum.

 Her professional background lies in arts marketing and writing; before moving to Malaysia she worked as the Marketing Director for the Anchorage Symphony Orchestra.